Polynomial systems admitting a simultaneous solution: Determinantal equations and the main result

 \begin{corollary} Write $a_{i,j} = 0$ if $j < 0$ or $j > d$.
 The leading monomial of the minor $( (i_1,j_1), \ldots, (i_{d+k}, j_{d+k}))$ is $\prod_{s=1}^{d+k} a_{j_s,s-i_s}$. \end{corollary} For fixed minor, for each $s$, write $(u_s,v_s) := (j_s,s-i_s)$.
 When $s > 1$, we have that either $v_s \le v_{s-1}$ or ($v_s = v_{s-1} + 1$ and $u_s > u_{s-1}$).
 These correspond to the cases that $i_s > i_{s-1}$ and $i_s = i_{s-1}$, respectively.
 Restrict attention now to nonzero minors.
 These are exactly those for which each $(u_s,v_s)$ is contained within the $n\times (d+1)$ lattice.
 We always have $v_1 = 1-i_1\le 0$ and $v_{d+k} = d+k-i_{d+k} \ge d$, so for a nonzero minor in particular equality holds for both.
 Call a walk $(u_1,v_1),\dots,(u_{d+k},v_{d+k})$ through the lattice satisfying the conditions \begin{enumerate} \item $v_{s+1}\le v_s$ or both $v_{s+1} = v_s + 1$ and $u_{s+1} > u_s$; \item $v_1=0$ and $v_{d+k}=d$ \end{enumerate} a \emph{minor walk}.
 Every minor walk arises from an actual minor: the only thing to check is that $i_s$ satisfies $1\le i_s \le k$.
 These are the conditions $s-k \le v_s\le s-1$.
 The upper bound follows from $v_1 = 0$ and $v_{s+1} \le v_s+1$ and the lower bound from the fact that $v_{d+k} = d$ and $v_{s-1} \ge v_s-1$.
 We have shown

 \begin{prop} The nonzero $(d+k)\times (d+k)$ minors of $M_k$ correspond exactly to minor walks of length $d+k$.
 The leading monomial of the minor corresponding to a walk is obtained by multiplying the variables corresponding to the visited lattice points, counted with multiplicity. \end{prop} If any subset of the minors of Theorem \ref{thm:minors} forms a Gr\"obner basis, then so must a subset whose leading terms divide the leading terms of any minor.
 Let us construct a minimal such subset, which we will see actually corresponds to a unique set of minors.
-Let a \emph{reduced} minor walk denote a minor walk which is minimal under inclusion, i.e., one for which no vertex can be deleted and remain a minor walk. \begin{lemma} A minor walk $(u_1,v_1), \ldots, (u_{d+k},v_{d+k})$ is a reduced if and only if \begin{enumerate} \item $v_{s+1} \ge v_s$; \item $v_2 = 1$ and $v_{d+k-1} = d-1$; \item if $v_{s+1} = v_s$, then $v_s = v_{s-1}+1$, $v_{s+2} = v_{s+1} + 1$ and $u_{s+2} \leq u_s$.
-In particular, $u_{s+1} < u_s$. \end{enumerate} Furthermore, a reduced minor walk visits each vertex at most once, is determined by the set of vertices it visits, and no minor walk can visit a proper subset of the visited vertices. \end{lemma} \begin{proof} Let $(u_1,v_1),\ldots,(u_{d+k},v_{d+k})$ be a minor walk.
+Let a \emph{reduced} minor walk denote a minor walk which is minimal under inclusion, i.e., one for which no vertex can be deleted and remain a minor walk. \begin{lemma} A minor walk $(u_1,v_1), \ldots, (u_{d+k},v_{d+k})$ is reduced if and only if \begin{enumerate} \item $v_{s+1} \ge v_s$; \item $v_2 = 1$ and $v_{d+k-1} = d-1$; \item if $v_{s+1} = v_s$, then $v_s = v_{s-1}+1$, $v_{s+2} = v_{s+1} + 1$, $u_s \ge u_{s+2}$ and $u_{s-1} \geq u_{s+1}$.
+In particular, $u_{s} > u_{s+1}$. \end{enumerate} Furthermore, a reduced minor walk visits each vertex at most once, is determined by the set of vertices it visits, and no minor walk can visit a proper subset of the visited vertices. \end{lemma} \begin{proof} Let $(u_1,v_1),\ldots,(u_{d+k},v_{d+k})$ be a minor walk.
 We first show if any of the conditions of the claim are violated, this walk is not reduced. \begin{enumerate} \item If $v_{s+1}<v_s$, then $v_{s+1}\leq v_{s-1}$ and thus we can remove the $s$-th step. \item If $v_2\neq 1$, then $v_2=0$ and we may remove the first step.
-Analogously if $v_{d+k-1}\neq d-1$ we could remove the last step. \item Suppose $v_{s+1}=v_s$ and thus $u_{s+1}\neq u_s$.
-If $v_s\neq v_{s-1}+1$ we may remove the $s$-th step.
-If $v_{s+2}\neq v_{s+1}+1$ then we could remove the $(s+1)$-st step.
-This implies $u_{s+2}>u_{s+1}$.
-We could also remove the $(s+1)$-st step if $u_{s+2}>u_s$. \end{enumerate} Conversely, suppose the walk satisfies the conditions, and consider $(u_s,v_s)$ and $(u_t,v_t)$ for $t\ge s + 2$.
-We have either $v_t\ge v_s + 2$ or both $v_t = v_s+1$ and $u_s \leq u_t$.
+Analogously if $v_{d+k-1}\neq d-1$ we may remove the last step. \item Suppose $v_{s+1}=v_s$.
+If $v_s\neq v_{s-1}+1$ or $u_{s-1} < u_{s+1}$, we may remove the $s$-th step.
+If $v_{s+2}\neq v_{s+1}+1$ or $u_s < u_{s+2}$ we may remove the $(s+1)$-st step. \end{enumerate} Conversely, suppose the walk satisfies the conditions, and consider $(u_s,v_s)$ and $(u_t,v_t)$ for $t\ge s + 2$.
+We have either $v_t\ge v_s + 2$ or both $v_t = v_s+1$ and $u_s \geq u_t$.
 In either case, it is illegal to make such a step directly in a minor walk, and it follows that the walk is reduced.